lars-t-hansen/moz-sandbox/swat/MANUAL.md

    Early-out boolean operators.

+Trap       ::= (trap ReturnType)

+   An unreachable trap.
+The type must fit into the context where the trap is used.

 New        ::= (new T Expr ...) where T is a struct type and the Expr number as many as the fields Null       ::= (null RefType)
 ;;